Timings for ZeroGroupoid.v

 exact ((cat_eissect f x)^$ $@ fmap (equiv_fun_0gpd f^-1$) h $@ cat_eissect f y).

-(** This is one example of many things that could be ported from Basics/Equivalences.v. *)
+(** These are some examples of things that could be ported from Basics/Equivalences.v. *)

 : equiv_fun_0gpd f^-1$ x $== y